 Research shows that sober living extends sobriety and positive outcomes in recovery from drugs and alcohol.
 The hardest challenge after completing drug detox or alcohol rehab is the difficulty in transitioning back to family and society.
 Loved ones are unsure and skeptical of a recent rehab graduate.
-Unfortunately excessive attention or trying to safeguard someone’s recovery may not be ideal for someone’s journey and La Jolla Recovery we recommend sober homes for continuity of safety and peer support while offering trust and comfort for the family and system while acclimating to the transition back home.
+Unfortunately excessive attention or trying to safeguard someone’s recovery may not be ideal for someone’s journey.
+At La Jolla Recovery we recommend sober homes for continuity of safety and peer support while offering trust and comfort for the family and system while acclimating to the transition back home.
 By providing a safeguard through housing and supervision, mentoring is possible as well as accountability.

 Because 30 Days Are Not Enough

 The Magic of Sober Living Homes

 Recovery After Rehab

 The Safety of Sober Living and Continued Sobriety

 The Positive Impact of Sober Living Homes